-I am an editor and researcher who has been a journalist and a manager at one of the largest media groups in Europe for more than 10 years during which I led digital content strategy and user engagement.
+I am an editor and researcher who was a journalist and a manager at one of the largest media groups in Europe for more than 10 years during which I led digital content strategy and user engagement.

 I am a Vice-Chair and an Executive Board member of the Vienna-based International Press Institute (IPI), a global network that shares a dedication to quality journalism.

 In Turkey, I am managing Journo, a non-profit news platform for the next-generation, supported by the Journalists’ Union (TGS) and the EU.